 3. Eat in Small Portion

-When you eat in small portions and in small plates, you tend to take your time to enjoy the meal.
+When you eat in small portions and on small plates, you take your time to enjoy the meal.
 If this is difficult to help you through the day, then take frequent small portion meals.

-Eating small portion frequently will also keep your metabolism working.
-This is your body function that work to digest food.
+Eating a small portion frequently will also keep your metabolism working.
+This is your body function that works to digest food.
 Just remember to take them in smaller bites and chew thoroughly.

 Enjoy Your Food More

 Grow, prepare and eat your own food.
 You will enjoy it more if it is the fruit of your labor,

 I have to admit I am a frequent offender of trying to do so many things at any one time.
 While having my breakfast I might be reading the newspaper or putting the laptop and other stuff into the briefcase.